TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r103 - 2015-12-10 - public release
+Fix: Vehicle patrol all of one type loading hang - thanks mgs5tppfan for the report

 r102 - 2015-12-09 - public release
 Commands: setDemon, removeDemon - thanks PIESOFTHENORTH for the suggestion
 Refactor: Removed Item suffix from non menu item names.